sandviklee/onnx-gdb/README.md

 visualized.
 GUIs (Graphical User Interfaces) have been used for more approachable ML model creation, but these are often dependent on other feature complete ML frameworks such as Tensorflow.
-This coupling makes it harder to focus on increasing efficiency, which is why with ROIL, we look into the problem of extending the field of GUI based ML by creating an efficient GUI based ML compiler, built with the ONNX (Open Neural Network Exchange) instruction set and model.
+This coupling makes it harder to focus on increasing efficiency, which is why with ROMLL, we look into the problem of extending the field of GUI based ML by creating an efficient GUI based ML compiler, built with the ONNX (Open Neural Network Exchange) instruction set and model.
 We investigate optimizations for improving interface accessibility (model creation) and